 Présence africaine is the literary and cultural journal established by the Senegalese intellectual Alioune Diop in 1947, and also became a publishing house from 1949.
-It was a tool for dissemination that allowed black intellectuals and writers to reclaim their cultural and historic identities that the colonial context negated or “exoticized” as a result of colonisation.
+It was a dissemination tool that allowed black intellectuals and writers to reclaim their cultural and historic identities which had been negated or “exoticized” as a result of colonisation.

-This exhibition presents a number of works and documents from archives, photographs, and some objects.
-Sound and audiovisual recordings also occupy an important place: documents from the period and interviews specially created for this exhibition punctuate the route.
+This exhibition presents a number of works and documents from archives, photographs and some objects.
+Sound and audiovisual recordings also play an important role: documents from the period and interviews specially created for this exhibition animate the visit.

-This is done through considering the emergence of a movement and of a forum for the thought and claims of the black world at a period when the majority of the West had a deformed and even deprecating view.
+The exhibition's objective is to consider the development and influence of a movement that created a forum for the ideas and demands of black people at a time when the majority of the West had a deformed and even deprecating view of these populations.

-a number of rendezvous are organized in the Jacques Kerchche reading room, around the Présence Africaine exhibition
+a number of events are organized in the Jacques Kerchche reading room, relating to the Présence Africaine exhibition

-consult the programming of the reading room around the Présence Africaine exhibition
+consult thereading room events related to the Présence Africaine exhibition